 - 2 cups Pretzel Sticks

-Sprinkle pretzels and M&M's® evenly on parchment paper placed on a large baking pan (11"x17") and gently pour chocolate over the top.
+- Sprinkle pretzels, M&M's, and peppermint chips in an even layer on parchment paper placed on a large baking pan (11"x17") and gently pour the melted chocolate over the top.

-Place in the fridge for 10 minutes, or until hardened.
+- Place your white chocolate bark in the fridge for 10 minutes, or until hardened.

-Chop M&M's® Christmas bark into desired serving sizes and enjoy!
+- Chop the finished white chocolate Christmas bark into desired serving sizes and enjoy!